The Gender Wage Gap: Skills, Sorting, and Returns

 Journal SSRN

-This paper defines and estimates returns to education for earnings, health, and smoking using a dynamic model of educational choice.
-We synthesize approaches in the structural dynamic discrete choice literature with approaches used in the reduced form treatment effect literature.
-We offer an empirically robust middle ground between the two approaches to estimate economically interpretable and policy-relevant treatment effects that recognize the dynamic nature of schooling decisions.
-Ability bias is a major component of observed educational differentials for most outcomes we study.
-Both cognitive and non-cognitive abilities play important roles in explaining observed differences in earnings, health, and smoking across all education levels.
+This paper estimates returns to education using a dynamic model of educational choice that synthesizes approaches in the structural dynamic discrete choice literature with approaches used in the reduced form treatment effect literature.
+It is an empirically robust middle ground between the two approaches which estimates economically interpretable and policy-relevant dynamic treatment effects that account for heterogeneity in cognitive and non-cognitive skills and the continuation values of educational choices.
+Graduating college is not a wise choice for all.
+Ability bias is a major component of observed educational differentials.
+For some, there are substantial causal effects of education at all stages of schooling.

 The Non-Market Benefits of Abilities and Education